Winners and Losers from College Football Bowl Season

 In the Horned Frogs' 10-7 win in the Cheez-It Bowl, the two teams combined for nine interceptions and 15 punts.
 When the carnage cleared, it was deadlocked in a 7-all tie at the end of regulation.

 TCU winning quarterback Grayson Muehlstein threw for just 24 yards, and his quarterback rating was 1.7.
-For comparison, Mississippi State had the best defensive passer rating in the country.
+For comparison, Mississippi State had the best defensive passer rating in the country this season.
 Ole Miss' Jordan Ta'amu's 7.4 was the lowest any QB posted against it.

 'Like it never even happened'